I wrote my GRE for the second time and I scored 338/340 – 170/170 in Quant and 168/170 in Verbal.

 The Quality of it's hard and above level questions are really good, especially Permutation, Combination and Probability.
 Also, I felt ScholarDen questions were similar to real GRE difficulty level.

 I had only 15 days for preparation for the GRE General Test.
 I gave different mocks in the first two days and could not score much in them (Verbal even less than 140).
-My friend suggested me to talk to Faisal Bhai for guidance.
-Faisal shared ScholarDen resources with me.
+My friend suggested me to talk to a ScholarDen mentor for guidance.
+Who shared ScholarDen resources with me.
 I first practiced all freely available questions of quant and verbal section.
 The difficulty level of those questions is up to the mark and the explanations for each quant questions helped me a lot.
 This compelled me to subscribe to ScholarDen.
 I have only twelve days left.
 I just start practicing all the questions and watched their video explanations for each question.
 The best thing was the INSTANT feedback for any query regarding any question.
 I made my own vocabulary list based upon the options of the questions of ScholarDen’s verbal practice section.
 I know the meanings of all the words appeared in GRE.
 But I faced difficulty in understanding the structure of some of the questions, perhaps due to lack of adequate practice in this short period of time.
 In the end, I have done my GRE with 166 in the Quant section and 148 in Verbal sections.
 Because of ScholarDen I was able to convert those 140 into 148 within just 10 days of preparation and score 166 in Quant.
 Highly recommended for great preparation in less time.

 Verbal 8 Points Improvement in 10 days